Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 Pull your GDN expiration date

 Log in to eLICENSING at txdmv.gov/dealers and confirm your exact GDN expiration date.
-Renewal notices are sent by email, but the eLICENSING dashboard is the authoritative source.
-Start the renewal process 60-90 days before this date.
+Renewal notices are sent by email, but the eLICENSING dashboard is the authoritative source — and failure to receive a renewal notice does not excuse a late renewal. eLICENSING accepts renewal applications up to 180 days before expiration; TxDMV recommends submitting as early as possible because new fraud-prevention processes have increased application processing times.

 Renew or continue your $50,000 surety bond